 Over the last decades there is arising a strong competitor to Colombian emeralds – Zambian emeralds from Kafubu emerald mines (Kagem Emerald Mines), where are mined 15 – 20% of world’s emeralds.

-These beautiful crystals were created by the interaction of beryllium containing fluids, which were coming from pegmatites and magnesian metabasic schists which contain chromium – source of the green color.
+These beautiful crystals were created by the interaction of beryllium-containing fluids, which were coming from pegmatites and magnesian metabasic schists which contain chromium – a source of the green color.

 Colombian emeralds still are considered to be the best ones in the world and are the most expensive ones.
 But Kagem emeralds are just as good or even better.

 Zambian emeralds are less porous and less brittle, have more even color, they do not require artificial improvements.
 They have specific chemical composition – these emeralds contain much more cesium than emeralds from other locations.